-Our Pregnancy Project team includes doctors, patients and an endocrine nurse.
-We are working to increase awareness of the risks of thyroid in pregnancy.
+Our pregnancy project team is working to increase awareness of the risks of thyroid in pregnancy.
 Our goal is to inform the medical community and the general public about current research-based information on thyroid in pregnancy.

 - Publish articles in medical publications focusing on midwives and GPs.